 Al-Rawi directed the bombing of four hotels—the Sheraton, Palestine, Babylon, and Hamra—in central Baghdad on 25 January 2010.
 The operations of al-Rawi’s cell were by no means confined to the spectacular, however.
 Regular extortion continued, as did the assassinations of (especially Sunni) foes.
 Al-Rawi was responsible for the assassination of Harith al-Ubaydi, an Iraqi MP with the (Sunni) Iraqi Accord Front bloc, on 12 June 2009.

-Al-Rawi was arrested on 11 March 2010, though his capture was not initially reported to the Americans (p.
+Al-Rawi was arrested for the third and final time on 11 March 2010, though his capture was not initially reported to the Americans (p.
 622-3).
 Instead, al-Rawi was handed off to the Office of Special Investigations, one of a number of intelligence agencies created by, and loyal to, al-Maliki, as part of a deliberate effort to sideline the Iraqi National Intelligence Service (INIS), which was supported by the CIA.
 Within a week, however, the U.S. had arrested al-Rawi’s twin brother, which led to the discovery that al-Rawi was in custody already.
 The other al-Rawi was given to the Interior Ministry and the head of U.S. forces in Iraq, General Ray Odierno, confronted al-Maliki and demanded access to al-Rawi, which was grudgingly granted.